- Vehicular Parking: 543 Spaces (including motorcycle)

 - Stage 2: Main Contractor Appointment: November 2018

-- Construction Period: 2 Years
+- Construction Period: completion by September 2021.

 In order to remove the existing failed road in its entirety, we need to dig out approximately half a metre of tarmac and concrete slabs.
 This will then be replaced with a new road construction consisting of tarmac and stone.